Rendszerguru/ArmaPAK-TC/README.md

 ### ⚖️ **Legal Disclaimer**
 - **Unofficial Tool:** This is an unofficial community-made plugin.
 It is not affiliated with, endorsed, or sponsored by Bohemia Interactive.
-- **Purpose:** This tool is designed for educational purposes and to streamline the modding workflow.
-It provides transparency similar to the official Workbench tools.
+- **Purpose:** This tool is designed for educational purposes and to streamline the modding workflow for veteran creators.
-- **No DRM Bypass:** This plugin does **not** bypass any digital rights management (DRM), encryption, or obfuscation provided by the game developers.
+- **No DRM Bypass:** This plugin does **not** bypass any digital rights management (DRM), encryption, or proprietary obfuscation.
+It only operates on accessible archive structures.
+- **Asset Visualization:** The `.edds` to standard image conversion is a technical compatibility feature designed to allow file visualization and identification within the Total Commander environment.
+This process is intended to help modders study asset structures and does not imply any ownership or right to redistribute the converted files.
-- **User Responsibility:** Users are solely responsible for complying with the **Arma Reforger End User License Agreement (EULA)**.
-The developer does not condone or support the unauthorized distribution or "ripping" of copyrighted assets.
-Use this tool only with your own content or assets you have legal permission to access.
+- **User Responsibility:** Users are strictly responsible for complying with the **Arma Reforger End User License Agreement (EULA)**.
+The developer does not condone or support the unauthorized extraction or distribution of copyrighted assets.
+This tool must be used in accordance with Bohemia Interactive's modding guidelines and intellectual property rights.

 ---